SDS Update And Revision Services

 FAQs

-There is no fixed list of information or document that should be provided to have the SDS updated.
-Generally, it is very helpful to gather all available data, when possible, to make sure that the document is not only legally binding but also that all critical content is covered in the SDS.
+There is no fixed list of information or documents that should be provided to have the SDS updated.
+Generally, it is very helpful to gather all available data, when possible, to make sure that the document is not only legally binding but also critical contents are covered in the SDS.

 When it is possible and available, it would be useful for us to get the following information:

-• The latest version(s) of the safety data sheet of the product and/or its ingredients.
+• Latest version(s) of the safety data sheet of the product and/or its ingredients.
 The SDS of ingredients can be acquired from your suppliers.

 In cases where SDS updating is legally compulsory, the SDS must be updated without undue delay once it meets the criteria specified by the regulation.
 For substances that are subjected to EU-REACH, it is important to check if they fall into the scope of Article 31(9) of REACH about SDS updating obligation.
 For example, when a substance is included in the candidate list of SVHC, the current safety data sheet shall be updated in section 15 to show the identification of the substance as an SVHC.